adam-cain/Third-Eye/README.md

 - **ESP32 Community:** For extensive documentation and support.
 - **Express.js:** For providing a robust and flexible backend framework.
 - **OpenAI:** For AI models and API integration.

----

-**Third Eye** is an ongoing project, and we are continuously improving it.
-Stay tuned for updates!